 - Assassin for hire – Whether it’s watching child pornography or purchasing illegal drugs or weapons from the black market, the dark web is considered the online criminal underbelly.
 One of the most illegal things you can do is hire a hitman to kill someone.
 While this is obviously illegally, it is imperative not to let curiosity cause you take make such a search due to the legal repercussions of such actions.

-If you have been arrested for an internet crime in Fort Lauderdale, contact our experienced legal team at Hager & Schwartz, P.A. and schedule a free consultation to discuss your case today.
+If you have been arrested for an internet crime in Fort Lauderdale, contact our experienced legal team at Hager & Schwartz, P.A. and schedule an immediate consultation to discuss your case today.